-Argus is the first network flow system, developed by Carter Bullard in the early 1980's at Georgia Tech, and adopted for cyber security incident response at the first Computer Emergency Response Team (CERT) in Carnegie Mellon's Software Engineering Institute, in the late 1980's.
-Network flow systems have become a critical part of modern cyber security and networking and Argus is being used in some of the most important.
+Argus is the first network flow system, developed by Carter Bullard in the early 1980's at Georgia Tech, and adopted for cyber security incident response at the first Computer Emergency Response Team (CERT) in Carnegie Mellon's Software Engineering Institute in the late 1980's.
+Network flow technology has become a critical part of modern cyber security and Argus is being used in some of the most important networks in the world.

-The Argus Project is a privately funded open source project focused on proof of concept demonstrations of all aspects of large scale network awareness derived from network observations.
+The Argus Project is a privately funded open source project focused on proof of concept demonstrations of all aspects of large scale network awareness derived from network flow data.
 Argus, attempts to be the "bleeding edge" of network flow technology, processing packets really fast, either on the wire or in captures, into the richest network flow data available.
 The Argus system attempts ti address a large number of the issues of network flow data; scale, performance, applicability, privacy and utility.

 If you are interested in using argus, grab the code and dive in.
 If you would like to participate in the development of Argus, sign up to the mailing lists, grab the code and start playing with what we have, so you can see where you can contribute.